zulip/zulip/docs/contributing/gsoc-ideas.md

 (compose a new stream message with your name as the topic).

 Zulip operates under group mentorship.
-That means you should generally post in public streams on [The Zulip developer community](https://zulip.com/developer-community/), not send private messages, for assistance.
+That means you should generally post in public streams on the [Zulip developer community](https://zulip.com/developer-community/), not send private messages, for assistance.
 Our preferred approach is to just post in an appropriate public stream on [The Zulip developer community](https://zulip.com/developer-community/) and someone will help you.
 We list the Zulip contributors who are experts for various